JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 # Jokes Project :clown_face:
-Keeps a database of jokes that users can add jokes to and⁄or retrieve jokes from
+Keeps a database of jokes that users can add jokes to and&frasl;or retrieve jokes from

 ---
 ## Instructions of how to run program